 Academia is the part of the ecosystem with the role of bridging other stakeholders and domains from the ecosystem, i.e., government, industry, and civil society.
-Universities should lead by an example and incorporate the topics of social inclusion in the existing curricula, as well as conduct interdisciplinary research in the field of ICT and the assistive technologies.
+Universities should lead by an example and incorporate the topics of social inclusion in the existing curricula, as well as to conduct interdisciplinary research in the field of ICT and the assistive technologies.
 Projects that the universities are a part of should cover the topics of PWD and engage the students in those projects in order to help PWD and enable them to make the real-world impact.

-University of Zagreb, Faculty of Electrical Engineering and Computing (FER) is the coordinator of the INNOSID project that is aimed towards social inclusion of PWD, as well as to help them in their day-today life.
+The University of Zagreb, Faculty of Electrical Engineering and Computing (FER) is the coordinator of the INNOSID project that is aimed towards social inclusion of PWD, as well as to help them in their day-to-day life.
 Besides the coordinator (FER), there are five different Universities engaged in the INNOSID project, from different parts of Europe: Universitat Politècnica de València (Spain), University of Debrecen (Hungary), IMT Atlantique Bretagne-Pays de la Loire (France), University of Dubrovnik (Croatia), Polytechnic Institute of Santarém (Portugal).
 The INNOSID project outputs three different types of deliverables: (I) report, (II) multilingual support for the ICT-AAC applications, and (III) new tools based on emerging technologies.
-This report summarizes all activities on the project, as well as documents various findings relevant for the ICT-AAC applications, in order to make them more accessible across larger number of the potential users.
-Besides the developers, INNOSID members provided

-47 http://www.ict-aac.hr/projekt/index.php/en/supporting-associates/croz researchers in order to research new technologies and decide how they suite for the application of increasing the social inclusion of the people with disabilities.
+This report summarizes all activities on the project, as well as documents various findings relevant to the domain of the project.
+FER also provided developers to implement the multilingual support for the ICT-AAC applications, in order to make them more accessible across a larger number of the potential users.
+Besides the developers, INNOSID members provided researchers in order to research new technologies and decide how they suite for the application of increasing the social inclusion of the people with disabilities.